Swarthmore College: Athletics

+In 2008, Swarthmore's first mascot, Phineas the Phoenix, made its debut.
 Swarthmore's athletic department has 22 varsity intercollegiate sports teams including badminton, baseball, basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, track and field, and volleyball.
 The football team was controversially eliminated in 2000, along with wrestling and, initially, badminton.
-The Board of Managers cited lack of athletes on campus and difficulty of recruiting as reasons for terminating the programs.
+The Board of Managers cited a lack of athletes on campus and the difficulty of recruiting as reasons for terminating the programs.

-The department also offers a number of club sport options, including men's and women's rugby, ultimate frisbee, volleyball, fencing and squash.
+The department also offers several club sport options, including men's and women's rugby, ultimate frisbee, volleyball, fencing and squash.
 The participation rate of students in intercollegiate or club sports is 40 percent.

-Swarthmore is a charter member of the Centennial Conference, a group of private colleges in Pennsylvania and Maryland and is a member of NCAA Division III.
+Swarthmore is a charter member of the Centennial Conference, a group of private colleges in Pennsylvania and Maryland, and is a member of NCAA Division III.

-The men's basketball team is currently coached by Landry Kosmalski who was named Division III's National Coach of the Year in 2020.
+The men's basketball team is currently coached by Landry Kosmalski, who was named Division III's National Coach of the Year in 2020.
 In the 2018–19 season, the Garnet reached the NCAA Division III Championship Game for the first time but lost to the University of Wisconsin–Oshkosh 96–82.
 The 2019–20 team began the season 26–0 and were the last unbeaten team remaining out of all of Division I, II and III.
 The Garnet were ranked No. 1 in the nation by D3hoops.com for the entirety of the season, becoming the first team to be ranked at the top of that poll from start to finish.

-Swarthmore has won 26 Centennial Conference team championships and claims four national championships in men's lacrosse in 1900, 1904, 1905 and 1910, four national championships in men's tennis in 1977, 1981, 1985 and 1990, two men's tennis doubles national championships in 1976 and 1985, and two individual championships in women's track and field in 2016 and 2023.
+Swarthmore has won 26 Centennial Conference team championships and claims four national championships in men's lacrosse in 1900, 1904, 1905, and 1910, four national championships in men's tennis in 1977, 1981, 1985, and 1990, two men's tennis doubles national championships in 1976 and 1985, and two individual championships in women's track and field in 2016 and 2023.